aaombe/cpp_folder/README.md

 # cpp_folder

-Try to guess the number between 1 and 20
+# Simple-Calculator

+A simple Calculator for general purposes.

+## Why use it?

+Its useful for simple calculations.

+## Features

+* Add
+* Multiply
+* Subtract
+* Divide

+# Guess-The-Number

 # How this works?

-The computer will think of a random number from 1 to 1000, and ask you to guess it.
+The computer will think of a random number from 1 to 20, and ask you to guess it.
 The computer will tell you if each guess is too high or too low.
 You win if you can guess the number.

 # References